sophstad/typelinks/README.md

 # Typelinks
 Some of my favorite typography resources.
+The absolute best are __bold__.

 ## Online
 ### Type Design